thunderpleco/aws-query-in-place/Redshift Spectrum/Redshift Spectrum.md

 ###
-To create an external table partitioned by date and eventid, run the following command.
+Further test you can do at home, to create an external table partitioned by date and eventid, run the following command.

 ```sql